-- Verify the interface as described in section 3.1 - Verify connectivity to the neighbor using Ping as described in section 4.1.3 - Check the running configuration for the fabric interfaces.
+- Verify the interface as described in the Link Failures section. - Verify connectivity to the neighbor using Ping as described in the Fabric Connectivity section. - Check the running configuration for the fabric interfaces.

 If IPv6 neighbors have been discovered, verify the BGP sessions.
 BGP peers should have been auto-discovered on all fabric interfaces.
 If a BGP session is operational, it will be in "Established" state.
 The "PfxRcvd" and "PfxSent" show that BGP routes are exchanged: